Battle of Soor: Battle

 Prussian scouts soon detected the Austrian presence, and drummers and trumpeters sounded the general alarm as Prussians began preparing for battle.
 Austrian artillery proceeded to fire on the Prussian encampment, while the Prussian army marched into battle.

 Frederick ordered the cavalry to charge up the valley to the side of the hill in order to encircle the enemy.
 During the maneuver the cavalry came under artillery fire, suffering heavy casualties.
-Despite the initial setback the vanguard regiments of the Gens D’Armes and General Buddenbrock's cuirassiers managed to surprise the Austrian cavalry forcing it to flee.
+Despite the initial setback the vanguard regiments of the gendarmes and General Buddenbrock's cuirassiers managed to surprise the Austrian cavalry forcing it to flee.
 Coming under musket fire the Prussian cavalry withdrew to the rear of the force.

 By the time of the cavalry retreat, Prussian grenadiers and the Anhalt infantry regiment began engaging the Austrian troops positioned on the hill.
 An Austrian counterattack, supported by artillery fire, dealt significant damage to the Prussian infantry causing it to fall back.
 The Prussians then launched a second assault consisting of Geist Grenadiers, Blanckensee, La Motte and other battle hardened regiments.
 The unwillingness of the Austrian artillery to risk firing at its own troops contributed to the fall of the summit.

 A number of Prussian regiments positioned south of Burkersdorf ignored orders to remain in the area and attempted to capture Burkersdorf.
 A bayonet charge led by Prince Ferdinand of Brunswick seized an Austrian battery, and the surprise attack led to the collapse of the Austrian line.
 Despite the lack of an organised pursuit many Austrian infantrymen were captured by the Prussian cavalry regiments.

 A total of 856 Prussians were killed, while the injured or missing amounted to 3,055.
 Austrian and Saxon troops suffered 7,444 dead, injured or missing.